 Historic Hats of Arizona – A Traveling Trunk Program for the Classroom

 Historic Hats brings Presidio life and Arizona history alive inside the classroom.
 This in-school trunk tour acquaints children with Arizona's history through its people and the specific hats they wore.
 By showing each hat and discussing the role of its owner, students begin to learn about the real people who built Arizona.
-Our docents lead the class through discussion and then provide activities as well as loan of the trunk itself for further exploration and discovery.
+After a docent-led discussion, classroom teahers are provided a folder of activities as well as loan of the trunk itself for further exploration and discovery.

-Please contact Jean at 742-4305 or email@example.com for details, reservations and scholarship availabiity.
-Teachers: these programs fill up fast so contact us as early as you can.
+Click here to email our Education Staff for details, reservations and scholarship availabiity.
+Teachers: these programs fill up fast for the school year so contact us as early as you can.